-Storengy UK are proud to be leading Vanguard, ensuring project delivery, operations and maintenance of the 1st green H2 station in North West of UK.
-Vanguard will provide a central hydrogen fuelling station for Local Authority (Cheshire East Council) and Storengy UK fleet vehicles.
+Storengy UK are proud to be leading operations and maintenance of the 1st green H2 station in North West of England.
+The refuelling hub will provide a central hydrogen fuelling station for Local Authority (Cheshire East Council) and Storengy UK fleet vehicles.

 The central refuelling station will dispense hydrogen to “dual-fuel” refuse trucks and a Storengy UK vehicle.

 - Innovative step towards Cheshire East Council’s target of net-zero by 2025

 - Reduction in CO2 emissions, by nearly 30 tons annually, this will lead to increased engine efficiency

 - Reduce diesel use by more than 10,000 litres per year